microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/shares_get.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Accessing shared DriveItems

 Access a shared [DriveItem](../resources/driveitem.md) or a collection of shared items by using a **shareId** or sharing URL.

-To use a sharing URL with this API, your app needs to [transform the URL into a sharing token](#transform-a-sharing-url).
+To use a sharing URL with this API, your app needs to [transform the URL into a sharing token](#encoding-sharing-urls).

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|